2lindell/advent/docs/source.txt

 Understand "h2o" as the bottled water.
 Instead of drinking the bottled water:
 	now the noun is nowhere;
-	say [M74]"The bottle of water is now empty."
+	say [M74]"The bottle of water is now empty.";
+	rule succeeds.
 Instead of pouring the bottled water on:
 	now the noun is nowhere;
-	say [M77]"Your bottle is empty and the ground is wet."
+	say [M77]"Your bottle is empty and the ground is wet.";
+	rule succeeds.
 Does the player mean drinking the bottled water: it is very likely.
 Does the player mean pouring the bottled water on: it is very likely.